simdjson/simdjson/doc/basics.md

 internal string buffer.
 Thus you should consume values only once even if you can iterate through the array or object more than once.
 If you unescape a string within an array more than once, you have unsafe code.
+You must not call `reset()` on an object or an array as you are iterating through it.

 Newline-Delimited JSON (ndjson) and JSON lines